phillippelevidad/fluentguard/README.md

 }
 ```

-Upon failure, each guard clause stores its error both as a simple string and a full exception with the parameter name, making it easy to return a friendly message to the user, bubble exceptions or convert the errors to another object type.
+Upon failure, each guard clause stores its error both as a simple string and a full exception with the parameter name, making it easy to return a friendly message to the user, bubble exceptions or convert the errors to another object type, like AspNet MVC's ModelState or ProblemDetails.

 ``` csharp
 public class Errors : List<KeyValuePair<string, Exception>>